Get News & Updates Directly To Your Inbox

 One of the reasons the infection is so lethal is because its often mimics the flu.
 Common flu-like symptoms include:

 If you or someone you know thinks they have meningitis, it’s important to be diagnosed quickly and know if the cause is bacterial or viral.

 While viral meningitis usually isn’t severe and goes away on its own, bacterial meningitis needs antibiotics.
 Serious cases may require intensive care.
 Delayed treatment can increase the risk for permanent brain damage or death.
 Prompt diagnosis and treatment offers the best chance for complete recovery.

 Many forms of meningitis can be prevented with a simple vaccine.
 The Centers for Disease Control and Prevention (CDC) recommends children and teens get vaccinated.
 Different vaccines are given to infants and young children, preteens, teens and college freshmen who have not been previously vaccinated.

-As for most viruses, there are no vaccines for viral meningitis, but you can reduce your risk for infection by washing your hands regularly.
-You should also avoid kissing or sharing glasses or eating utensils with someone who is sick.
+There isn’t a vaccine for viral meningitis, but you can reduce your risk for infection by washing your hands regularly.
+You should also avoid kissing or sharing drinking glasses or eating utensils with someone who is sick.